testfairy/docs/docs/051_Platforms/62_Nativescript.md

 ```

 ## Usage
-Once the native library has been added to your project, you can now enable session recording with TestFairy.
-You will need an app token, which you can get from your [preferences](http://app.testfairy.com/settings/) page on your TestFairy account.
+Once the native library is added to your project, you can now enable session recording with TestFairy.
+You will need an app token, which can be found in your [Preferences](http://app.testfairy.com/settings/) page on your TestFairy account.

 Next, from your JavaScript file, (app.js or app.ts for example), import the TestFairy bridge into your project, and invoke `begin` passing in the app token.
-Best time to invoke `begin` is usually on `launchEvent`.
+The best time to invoke `begin` is usually on `launchEvent`.

-Here's an example of starting your recording in TypeScript
+Here's an example of how to start your recording in TypeScript:
 ```
 import * as application from 'tns-core-modules/application';
 import { TestFairySDK } from 'nativescript-testfairy';